Trust Architecture for Agentic AI

 The Gap That Kills Deals

-You're building a product where AI does real work: autonomously, at scale, inside your customers' most important workflows.
-You're signing enterprise deals, talking to investors, and moving fast.
+You're building a product where agentic AI does real work: autonomously, at scale, inside your customers' most important workflows.
+It's making decisions, moving data, triggering actions – often without a human in the loop.

 Founder and Principal, Venture Bench